siberfaqih/animal-name/README.md

-# Openweathermap - Node.js
+# Animal JSON Github - Node.js

-This is an example weather data app used in the Openweathermap API [quickstart tutorial](https://openweathermap.org/current).
+This is an example JSON data app used in JSON Example by LearnWebCode  [json data]https://github.com/LearnWebCode/json-example).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup